jhartley1412/Red_Arena/Research-Notes/SWOT.md

 Threats;
     - There are other Horse Riding Therapy based organizations in the Austin area
     - dependent on grant money / state money
+    - currently no option for indoors riding during rainy weather